Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Shoal Point - Bucasia among the top 30% of areas assessed nationwide

 Shoal Point - Bucasia averaged approximately 35 new dwelling approvals annually.
-Over the past five financial years, from FY21 to FY25175 homes were approved, with a further 33 approved in FY26 so far.
-Each dwelling built over these five years resulted in an average of 2.9 new residents per year.
+Over the past five financial years, from FY21 to FY25175 homes were approved, with a further 40 approved in FY26 as of now.
+Each dwelling built over these years attracted an average of 2.9 new residents per year, indicating strong demand that may support property values.

-The average construction cost value of new homes was $345,000, aligning with regional trends.
-This financial year, $2.5 million in commercial approvals have been registered, reflecting the area's predominantly residential nature.
-Compared to the rest of Queensland, Shoal Point - Bucasia recorded 53.0% more construction activity per person as of FY26.
-The new building activity comprises approximately 96.0% standalone homes and 4.0% medium and high-density housing, preserving the area's low density nature.
+New homes are being constructed at an average expected cost of $345,000, aligning with regional trends.
+This financial year has seen $2.5 million in commercial approvals, reflecting the area's predominantly residential character.
+Compared to the rest of Queensland, Shoal Point - Bucasia records 53.0% more construction activity per person, offering greater choice for buyers.
+The current building activity comprises 96.0% standalone homes and 4.0% medium to high-density housing, preserving the area's low-density nature and attracting space-seeking buyers.

-As of FY26, there are roughly 282 people per dwelling approval in the location, indicating potential room for growth.
-Population forecasts suggest Shoal Point - Bucasia will gain approximately 2,113 residents by 2041.
-Development appears to be keeping pace with projected population growth, though increasing competition among buyers is likely as the population expands.
+As of now, there are approximately 282 people per dwelling approval in the location, suggesting room for growth.
+According to AreaSearch's latest quarterly estimate, Shoal Point - Bucasia is projected to gain around 2,113 residents by 2041.
+Development appears to be keeping pace with this projected growth, although increasing competition among buyers may arise as the population expands.

 Frequently Asked Questions - Development